Skip to content

 Pan/zoom navigation

-• left/right : move one epoch (30-seconds) backwards or forwards in time
+• left/right : move one epoch (30 seconds) backward or forward in time

-• up/down : zoom in/out, to change the span of the lower panel; unless you've Rendered the data (see below), the maximum span is 30 seconds
+• up/down : zoom in/out to change the span of the lower panel; unless you've Rendered the data (see below), the maximum span is 30 seconds

 Rendering data